By Chris Lusk

-Let's take a look at some Airbnb.com stats*:
+Let’s take a look at some Airbnb stats*:

 By the numbers, guests are spending 2 to 3 minutes on a listing, reviewing the rules, scrolling through the photos, and asking questions.
 What’s more, they are on their phone where notifications of your response are immediate and easily accessible (more on that in a minute.)

-In the time it takes your software to automate a reply, prospective guests have visited 5 other listings, sent 5 other inquiries, or booked with another host who responded in 60 seconds.
+In the time it takes your software to automate a reply, prospective guests have visited five other listings, sent five other inquiries, or booked with another host who responded in 60 seconds.

 Keep the conversation in this channel, the one they are captive on, right this second!
 Engage them immediately and don’t give them the chance to scroll to the next listing.

-STRATEGY 2: Automate upsells based on guest mix
+STRATEGY 2: Automate upsells based on the guest mix

-This is one of my favorites: offering services based on who's coming ( 2 adults, 2 children, 1 infant.)
+This is one of my favorites: offering services based on who’s coming ( two adults, two children, one infant.)
 Segmenting the guest mix and identifying it in your communication, creates a powerful connection to the guest, one they recognize immediately.
 It shows you are paying attention to them and are considering their needs before they ever arrive.